siavash9000/dind-machine/README.md

 1. pull the docker image of dind-machine:
 `docker pull nukapi/dind-machine`

-2. define where dind-machine shall save the docker-machine data by defining the environment variable `DIND_MACHINE_DATA`:
+2. define where dind-machine shall save the docker-machine data by defining the environment variable DIND_MACHINE_DATA:

 `mkdir -p ~/.dind-machine && export DIND_MACHINE_DATA=~/.dind-machine`

 3. define an alias for dind-machine with: